senpainikolay/CS-sem5/reports/lab5/README.md

 ![Screenshot](photos/14.png)
 <br>

-Now we can use the actualy Playfair cipher:
+Now we can use the actualy Playfair cipher:  <br>
 ![Screenshot](photos/15.png)
 ![Screenshot](photos/16.png)